The TAP equation: evaluating combinatorial innovation in Biocosmology: Introduction

 The number of such objects $M_t$ at time $t$ is then governed by the TAP equation \cite{TAPeqn,TAPeqn2}

-Here the $\alpha_i$ are a set of decreasing constants accounting for the increasing difficulty in linking up larger numbers of elements, the final term is the combinatorial combinations of existing elements, and $0\leq\mu<1$ is the extinction rate of existing objects.
+Here the $\alpha_i$ are a set of decreasing constants accounting for the increasing difficulty in linking up larger numbers of elements, the final term is the combinatorial combinations of existing elements, and $0\leq\mu\leq 1$ is the extinction rate of existing objects.
 As it stands Eq.~(\ref{tap_eq}) is not quite well-defined due to $M_t$ not being constrained to be an integer, but this can be fixed either by analytic interpolation (for instance replacing factorials by Gamma functions) or stochasticity~\cite{TAPeqn2}.

 The equation permits dramatically-explosive behaviour, much faster than exponential, because not only do the combinatoric terms rapidly become vast, but so too does the number of terms in the summation.
-Indeed typical solutions grow so rapidly as to effectively diverge to infinity in a finite time.
+Indeed, typical solutions grow so rapidly as to effectively diverge to infinity in a finite time.
 Technically they do not diverge at a finite point in time as every term in the summation is finite, despite the number of combinations soon becoming unimaginably large.
 But this can be considered an artefact of the discretisation and we will see that any analytic approximation to the solution diverges in a finite time, as seen in Ref.~\cite{TAPeqn2}.
 We refer to this divergence as `blow-up'.

 The TAP equation is under active investigation as a possible model for a variety of processes.
 Koppl et al.~\cite{Koppl2} study three different phenomena: the explosive recent growth of GDP per capita, the rapidly-developing diversity of manufactured goods, and the family tree of US patent applications.
-In Ref.~\cite{biocosm1} we consider TAP as a model for an evolving state space in the Universe due to emergent laws associated with the appearance of life.
-Generally, it may be applicable to the collection of phenomena --- termed `The Great Acceleration' \cite{greatacc} or even the `Technological Singularity' --- that indicate an ongoing sharp peaking of the effect of humanity on its environment.
+In Ref.~\cite{biocosm1} we consider TAP as a model for an evolving state space in the Universe due to emergent laws associated with the appearance of life (see also Ref.~\cite{biocosm2}).
+Generally, it may be applicable to the collection of phenomena describing the climate indicators --- loosely termed `The Great Acceleration' \cite{greatacc}.
+It can also be said to model the ongoing impacts of rapid technological development which were first termed `Technological Singularity' in 1993 by NASA's conference proceedings article in Ref.~\cite{vinge} (part of NASA's legacy Cloud-based Data Match-up Service (CDMS) collection).
+The same phenomenon is also described in the more recent work in Ref.~\cite{Kurzweil}.

-In this article we obtain a series of new mathematical results for several variants of the TAP equation, that may be relevant across all its applications.
+In this article we obtain a series of new mathematical results for several variants of the TAP equation, which may be relevant across all its applications.